allegroai/clearml-serving/README.md

 clearml-serving --id <service_id> model canary --endpoint "test_model_sklearn_canary" --weights 0.1 0.9 --input-endpoints test_model_sklearn/2 test_model_sklearn/1
 ```
 This means that any request coming to `/test_model_sklearn_canary/` will be routed with probability of 90% to
-`/test_model_sklearn/1/` and with probability of 10% to `/test_model_sklearn/2/`
+`/test_model_sklearn/1/` and with probability of 10% to `/test_model_sklearn/2/`.

 **Note:**
 > As with any other Serving Service configuration, we can configure the Canary endpoint while the Inference containers are already running and deployed, they will get updated in their next update cycle (default: once every 5 minutes)

-We Can also prepare a "fixed" canary endpoint, always splitting the load between the last two deployed models:
+We can also prepare a "fixed" canary endpoint, always splitting the load between the last two deployed models:
 ```bash
 clearml-serving --id <service_id> model canary --endpoint "test_model_sklearn_canary" --weights 0.1 0.9 --input-endpoints-prefix test_model_sklearn/
 ```

-This means that is we have two model inference endpoints: `/test_model_sklearn/1/`, `/test_model_sklearn/2/`
-the 10% probability (weight 0.1) will match the last (order by version number) endpoint, i.e. `/test_model_sklearn/2/` and the 90% will match `/test_model_sklearn/2/`
+This means that is we have two model inference endpoints: `/test_model_sklearn/1/` and `/test_model_sklearn/2/`.
+The 10% probability (weight 0.1) will match the last (order by version number) endpoint, i.e. `/test_model_sklearn/2/` and the 90% will match `/test_model_sklearn/2/`.
-When we add a new model endpoint version, e.g. `/test_model_sklearn/3/`, the canary distribution will automatically match the 90% probability to `/test_model_sklearn/2/` and the 10% to the new endpoint `/test_model_sklearn/3/`
+When we add a new model endpoint version, e.g. `/test_model_sklearn/3/`, the canary distribution will automatically match the 90% probability to `/test_model_sklearn/2/` and the 10% to the new endpoint `/test_model_sklearn/3/`.

 Example:
 1. Add two endpoints: